Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 The Wonders of Planetary Observation: Exploring Our Solar System

-One of the things that is exciting about beginner astronomy is the sense of discovery.
+One of the things that is exciting about astronomy for beginners is the sense of discovery.
 How many moons can you see when you look at Saturn or Jupiter?
 There are so many.

 Saturn has 82 moons!
 But this number may change as new moons are sometimes discovered as our technology improves.